-FDA Investigates Outbreak of Salmonella Newport, Salmonella Hartford, and Salmonella Oranienburg Linked to Organic Sprouted Chia Seed Powder
+FDA Investigated Outbreak of Salmonella Newport, Salmonella Hartford, and Salmonella Oranienburg Linked to Organic Sprouted Chia Seed Powder

 On this page:

-- What is the Problem and What is Being Done About It?
+- What was the Problem and What was Done About It?

 - What are the Symptoms of Salmonella?